egemadra/persistanz/readme.md

 ## Version history

+### 0.4.0 2016-08-08

+- Added "afterLoad" hook to models.
+- Tabs are replaced with the spaces in the source code.

 ### 0.3.1 2016-07-12

 - Fixed: .insert and .insertAs was causing the wrong primary key in the mapped object if the column is not a numeric/auto-increment type.